What does “Licensed and Insured” mean for a land clearing company?

 Root Raking: Root raking is the process in which a rake (grapple claw attachment) is stuck approximately six inches into the ground and then driven forward through the dirt to pull up miscellaneous tree and bush roots.
 Depth can be shallower or deeper as needed depending on what is growing in the area.

 Stump Removal: Stump Removal, unlike Stump Grinding, is the total removal of the stump and it’s roots from an area.
-Stump Grinding can be done by ShadowCat as well depending on your needs.
+Stump Grinding can be done by ShadowCat as part of a larger project.

 When to do: When to do either of these methods is a personal choice for the most part, but sometimes is dictated by your plans for the property.
 If you are building a house, metal storage building, or driveway you MUST remove all large roots and stumps in those impacted areas.
 If a foundation is poured over stumps and large roots, cracks will develop as the organic material decays underneath the cement.
 Over time, the decaying material will leave voids under the foundation which will lead to severe structural issues later.